The RMCAD Code of Conduct

 RMCAD encourages all students who anticipate an absence at any time to contact their instructor(s).
 If a student is unable to communicate with their instructor(s), they should contact their Academic Program Department Chair and/or their Academic Advisor.

 Students should also review their syllabi for additional assignment submission policies which are department-specific.

 (Update all statements regarding attendance 6/23/21)

-Rocky Mountain College of Art + Design is an attendance taking institution.
+Rocky Mountain College of Art + Design is an attendance-taking institution.
 Attendance is a measure of engagement and interaction that is academically related.
-Consistent attendance, class participation and thoughtful engagement offer students the most effective opportunities to gain command of the knowledge, skills, and aptitudes for the course of study; therefore, RMCAD students are required to attend class, be prepared to work, and to be on time.
-The primary goal of attendance is to promote student and faculty engagement, to ensure that students have an opportunity for interaction with faculty and peers regarding academic matters and to provide students with the opportunity to engage with assignments designed to build skill, knowledge and learning partnerships.
+Consistent attendance, class participation, and thoughtful engagement offer students the most effective opportunities to gain command of the knowledge, skills, and aptitudes for the course of study; therefore, RMCAD students are required to attend class, be prepared to work, and be on time.
+The primary goal of attendance is to promote student and faculty engagement, to ensure that students have an opportunity for interaction with faculty and peers regarding academic matters, and to provide students with the opportunity to engage with assignments designed to build skill, knowledge, and learning partnerships.

 Due to Federal Financial Aid Guidelines, faculty must document all attendance for all students.
 Campus attendance is entered for each scheduled class on the same day that the course is held and must be posted by midnight mountain time (MT).
 Online attendance is based on student participation and submissions and is recorded by faculty on Thursdays and Mondays and must be posted by midnight MT.

 Students who demonstrate poor attendance, interaction, and engagement will be contacted by their faculty member and/or Academic Program Department Chair, and by the Office of Student Affairs and/or the Office of Financial Aid Advising and/or the Office of Academic Advising.
 Failure to regularly participate in courses may result in being withdrawn from the course, program, and college.